MoralisWeb3/react-moralis/README.md

 ### Listen for query events

 This hook is used when you use `useMoralisQuery` with `live: true`.
-But if you want fine-grained control over subscriptions, and want to do actions upon the events, then you can ue this hook.
+But if you want fine-grained control over subscriptions, and want to do actions upon the events, then you can use this hook.

 It's as simple as calling this hook with the callbacks that you want.
-The first 3 aruguments are the same as `useMoralisQuery` (queryName, filter, dependencies).
+The first 3 arguments are the same as `useMoralisQuery` (queryName, filter, dependencies).
 In the last argument, you can specify the callbacks:

 | Eventname  | callback |
 | ---------- | -------- |